PawelDabrowski83/genAlgo/README.md

 > setFitness(Gene)

 Evaluator has method setFitness() to calculate fitness of gene Evaluator count fitness only by comparing two char.
-One current value in gene wiht target char Target char should be passed to Evaluator as argument in constructor
+One current value in gene with target char Target char should be passed to Evaluator as argument in constructor

 > Formulas for setFitness() method: